|Copyright © 2005– by CCLA. |

 CCLA is a U.S.-based ICCF national affiliate.
-The ICCF server is very well designed, stable and as an ICCF affiliate it makes sense for CCLA to base its server tournaments there.
+The ICCF web server is well-designed and stable.
+As an ICCF affiliate it makes sense for CCLA to base its server tournaments there.

-Any CCLA member with internet access is eligible and encouraged to participate in CCLA's server events.
-A complete description of our tournament schedule may be found on the CCLA web page, in Chess Correspondent magazine and in the e-mail newsletters regularly sent to members.
+Any CCLA member with internet access and email capability is eligible and encouraged to participate in CCLA's server events.
+A description of all our tournament offerings may be found on this web page, in the Chess Correspondent magazine and in our free email newsletter.

 There are three ways to sign up for a CCLA server tournament: 1) you may sign up using PayPal on CCLA's web page; 2) you may print the entry form from our webpage and mail it to CCLA with a check; or 3) you may e-mail the CCLA office if you have a credit balance and ask that the entry fee be deducted from your account.
 If this is your first CCLA server tournament and do not have an ICCF ID, please let us know.
 We will register you and obtain an ICCF ID for you.
 If you already have an ICCF ID, please include your ICCF ID number with your entry and then take a moment to make sure your e-mail address is up-to-date on the configuration page (tournament start sheets and communication from the TD are sent to this address.)
 You do not want to miss these messages!

 |If this is my very first CCLA server tournament, what happens next?|